 Note: The key file contains your private key.
 It is critical that the key file has appropriate access limitations once it is deployed, because connection security depends on it.
 Because you may need to deploy this file to multiple QuerySurge Agents, appropriate access on all Agent machines must be arranged.
 Note that key file access must be provided for the user under which your QuerySurge Agent(s) run.
 (See more information about Agents and the user logins under which they run here.)

-Deploy the Simba JDBC Driver and oAuth Jars
+Deploy the Simba JDBC Driver Jars

 Create a QuerySurge Connection to BigQuery